-The town of Banska Stiavnica, Slovakia is a jewel in the Carpathian Mountains of central Slovakia (often called the Carpathian Crescent).
-This small-town is off the main tourist path, but is an amazing specimen of medieval life in the greater Hungarian Empire.
+The town of Banska Stiavnica, Slovakia, is a jewel in the Carpathian Mountains of central Slovakia (often called the Carpathian Crescent).
+This small town is off the main tourist path, but is an amazing specimen of medieval life in the greater Hungarian Empire.
 These days, the town offers a slower pace of life that is downright serene.
-However, just beneath the surface, you see how the town of Banska Stiavnica changed the world.
+However, just beneath the surface, you see how this town changed the world.

-Today, the town of Banská Štiavnica and the Pohronie Region (the Hron River Region) area are visited primarily by Slovaks for weekend getaways, however, the town has a more notable history.
+Today, Banská Štiavnica and the Pohronie Region (the Hron River Region) area are visited primarily by Slovaks for weekend getaways, but the town has a more notable history.
 It is the oldest mining town in Slovakia and sits atop The Theresa Vein – one of the richest deposits of silver during the Middle Ages.
-The once medieval mining town has played a transformative role in history of the world.
+The medieval mining town has played a transformative role in history of the world.

 No other town in the world has contributed more to development of the mining industry.
 Compared to other towns in Slovakia, Banska Stiavnica was a very wealthy town and received the nickname of Silver Town.

 The mountains surrounding Banska Stiavnica and the Pohronie Region were at the eastern edge of the Celtic empire over 2,000 years ago.
-In the 14th century, Banska Stiavnica was the largest purveyor of precious metals in Europe.
+In the 14th century, this area was the largest purveyor of precious metals in Europe.

-Our guide, Magdalena Valkovicova, took us from our hotel, the Penzion Cosmopolitan II (see additional information below), on a walking tour of the town.
-We wanted to get a sense of the place and to understand what makes Banska Stiavnica so special:
+Our guide, Magdalena Valkovicova, took us on a walking tour of the town.
+We wanted to get a sense of the place and to understand what makes it so special: